amicuchu/NintendoClientsWiki/Authentication-Protocol.md

 ---
 Alternative name: TicketGrantingProtocol

-Each game server got two different servers: an authentication server and a secure server.
-This is the only protocol that runs on the authentication server.
+This is the only protocol that's available on the authentication server.
 Other protocols are only available on the secure server.

 | Method ID | Method Name |
 | --- | --- |